Guillermo Heredia

 Guillermo Heredia Molina Jr. (born January 31, 1991) is a Cuban professional baseball outfielder for the SSG Landers of the KBO League.
 He has previously played in MLB for the Seattle Mariners, Tampa Bay Rays, Pittsburgh Pirates, New York Mets and Atlanta Braves.
-He made his MLB debut in 2016.
-He bats right-handed and throws left-handed.
+He made his MLB debut with Seattle in 2016 and won the 2021 World Series with Atlanta.
+He began playing in South Korea in 2023.

 Professional career

-Heredia played for the Cuba national baseball team at the 2013 World Baseball Classic.
-He played for Matanzas in the Cuban National Series since 2009.
-He defected from Cuba in January 2015, to pursue a contract with a Major League Baseball team.
+Heredia played for the Cuba national baseball team in the 2013 World Baseball Classic, batting .167 in 6 games.
+He played for Matanzas in the Cuban National Series beginning in 2009.
+He hit .285 with a .794 on-base plus slugging and won two of the league's Gold Glove awards for his center field defense.
+He defected from Cuba in January 2015 to pursue a contract with a Major League Baseball team.